Charlotte Grimshaw: The Night Book, Soon and Starlight Peninsula

-Mazarine and The Mirror Book
+Mazarine

 Her seventh novel Mazarine was published in April 2018.
 The book is about a woman, the novel's unreliable narrator, whose young adult daughter seems to have gone missing in Europe.
 It was longlisted for the fiction prize at the 2019 Ockham New Zealand Book Awards.
 Grimshaw has described the novel as being "all about fake news.
 About not being allowed to be "selfie".
 About false narrative.
 Loss of the self.
 The fragmented self.
 Authoritarian rule."
 Charlotte Graham-McLay in The Spinoff described it as "at once domestic drama, psychological thriller — underscored with a buzzing note of menace about global terrorism and the surveillance state — and a sort of sensual coming-of-age tale".

+The Mirror Book

 In The Mirror Book (2021), a memoir, Grimshaw writes about her childhood and family relationships growing up in the Stead household.
 She has described the memoir as acting as a companion to her novel Mazarine, and had developed them together as part of a planned project called The Mirror Books: "They’re an examination of that material from two different angles.
 They’re concerned with two processes: on the one hand fictionalising, and on the other, the processing of fact that is real, and the creation of coherent narrative, a real story, and the use of that to map out a coherent sense of self."
 Catherine Woulfe, writing for The Spinoff, included The Mirror Book in her list of new books that are "genuinely great", and said that to read the memoir "is to watch a person finally stand up straight, stand in the light".
 She concluded by saying, "It’s March and I'm calling it: book of the year."
 Emma Espiner described Grimshaw as "a woman with the courage to test the edges of what she's been told is true, to see if it holds", and praised the book for its personal revelations and its connections to universal experiences and cultural narratives.

 Rachael King, reviewing the book for the Academy of New Zealand Literature, noted the relationship of The Mirror Book to Mazarine and the short story "The Black Monk": "the three pieces of writing — novel, short story and now memoir — are a fascinating project, an examination of the very notion of autobiography: of fact, of fiction, and of truth".
 She described the writing as "astounding" and said it was "a book that needed to be written, for the writer to reinstate her place in the world, her family, her self".
 Steve Braunias, reviewing The Mirror Book for Newsroom, recounted his 2018 interview of Grimshaw and C. K. Stead at the Going West Ink & Blood session as being a "kind of like a preamble to The Mirror Book."
 He subsequently, in December 2021, called it not only "the very best book of non-fiction of 2021", but also "the very best book of any kind in 2021".
 In March 2022 it was shortlisted for the non-fiction prize at the Ockham New Zealand Book Awards.